bcgov/platform-developer-docs/image-artifact-management-with-artifactory.md

 * You'll have a common space to store sensitive artifacts and images.
 * You can share artifacts with other teams working on OpenShift.
 * You have flexible control over who and how your team accesses the artifacts.
-* You can use the same pull secrets you use to access the caching repositories.
+* You can use the same pull secrets you use to access the remote repositories.

 ### Xray artifact scanning
 The Xray tool scans all artifacts for security issues and lets you know about potential issues.
 This gives you an opportunity to deal with issues before they become a problem.
 The benefits include the following: